Royal Lodge: Explore the Windsor family home where Prince Andrew and Sarah Ferguson live

-Royal Lodge became the official residence of the Duke of York from 2004 when he moved in with his daughters Princess Beatrice and Princess Eugenie (who were then around 15 years old), once lengthy renovations on the property were complete.
+Royal Lodge became the official residence of Prince Andrew in 2004 when he moved in with his daughters Princess Beatrice and Princess Eugenie (who were then around 15 years old), once lengthy renovations on the property were complete.

-Despite their separation and subsequent divorce in 1996, Sarah Ferguson and the Duke of York maintain a strong partnership and friendship, and Sarah moved into Royal Lodge with Prince Andrew in 2008.
+Despite their separation and subsequent divorce in 1996, Sarah Ferguson and Prince Andrew maintain a strong partnership and friendship, and Sarah moved into Royal Lodge with him in 2008.